 The products that Hudson Community Power initially offers to customers, and the rates charged for each product, will be refined and finalized in advance of program launch.
-Hudson Community Power will not launch unless the default service offering can at least meet - and preferably beat - the default utility rate.
+The price points shown are aspirational.
+However, Hudson Community Power will not launch unless the default service offering (e.g., Granite Basic) can beat the default utility rate.